 - Measure oils and butters into the pot.
 Give it a blitz with the blender to make sure there are no giant clumps of butters or solid fats.
 I typically don’t warm my oils (but there’s always the exception).

 - Mix my lye solution or measure out from my master batch if I’m in a big production swing.

-- Add any extras to my oils – be it milks, purees, essential oils and clays, or even extra water.
+- Add any extras to my oils – be it kinds of milk, purees, essential oils and clays, or even extra water.

 - Add lye solution and make soap!

-- Adding too much water (in my experience anything over 1.75:1) to cold process soap will generate more heat that you need.
+- Adding too much water (in my experience anything over 1.75:1) to cold-process soap will generate more heat than you need.
 You’ll end up with volcanos, heat tunnels, alien brains, and soft soap.

-- In hot process this extra water can be a great tool to speed up the saponification process, help with fluid batter, etc. But you can also add extra fluids after the cook (like juices and milks).
+- In hot process, this extra water can be a great tool to speed up the saponification process, help with fluid batter, etc. But you can also add extra fluids after the cook (like juices and milk).

 Ok, with that said, here’s the “how” and “when” for various food-stuff that you can add to your soap… along with some additional “whys” for each type: